Abdolhossein Teymourtash: Early years

-Abdolhossein Khan Teymourtash (Sardar Moazam Khorasani) was born into a prominent family in 1260 AHSh / 1881 or 82.His father, Karimdad Khan Nardini (Moa'zes al Molk), was a major landowner with extensive landholdings in Khorasan, Iran's northern province neighbouring the then Imperial Russia's Central Asia (now Turkmenistan).
+Abdolhossein Khan Teymourtash (Sardar Moazam Khorasani) was born into a prominent family in 1881 or 1882.His father, Karimdad Khan Nardini (Moa'zes al Molk), was a major landowner with extensive landholdings in Khorasan, Iran's northern province neighbouring the then Imperial Russia's Central Asia (now Turkmenistan).
 To provide his son with the best educational opportunities available to affluent Iranians of the late 19th century, Teymourtash's father dispatched him at the age of 11 to Tsarist Russia to receive a formal education.

 After enrolling for a year of preparatory school in Ashgabat, Teymourtash was sent to Saint Petersburg to pursue further studies.
 He was enrolled as a cavalry cadet at the venerated Imperial Nicholas Military Academy, a preserve of the sons of the Russian aristocracy.
 The curriculum of the school was predominated mainly by military and administrative studies, but also allowed Teymourtash to adopt a fluent command of Russian, French and German, as well as familiarity with English.
 Teymourtash's eleven-year stay in Russia also led him to develop a lifelong passion for Russian and French literature, leading him to be the first Iranian to translate into Persian the masterful Russian literary works of Lermontov and Turgenev upon his return to Iran.